berntb/attorg/README.md

 Status
 ------

-Attorg was a bit stalled, since it really needs lots of love from someone with taste, both for UI and UX.
-In the end, I extracted the UI to templates and the menus to named commands.
-Now other people should be able to skin the important part.
+Attorg was a bit stalled, since it really needs lots of love from someone with *taste*, both for UI and UX.
+In the end, I decided to extract the UI to templates and the menus to named commands.

 It should now be possible to skin Attorg with templates and buttons/menus.
-The templates still probably should be extracted to a separate file.
+The templates should probably still be extracted to a separate file.
 A more powerful template language might be needed, but Underscore.js seems to be enough.

-Attorg use the Perl Dancer framework server side and on the client side jQuery, Underscore.js and Twitter Bootstrap 3.
+Attorg use the Perl Dancer framework server side.
+The client side use jQuery, Underscore.js and Twitter Bootstrap 3.

 Notes